Tidesun/BFB/README.md

 ## Assumption:
 1. BFB occurs at end of chr22
 2. Reccurent BFB process occurs at the longer daughter chromosome (the chromosome will become longer)
+3. Fusion area is chosen from last 1000 bp and breakage point is randomly chosen